TaTehun/App_Automation_Tool/README.md

-# App Installation Tester
+# App Automation Tester

 **Version:** 1.0.0
 **Author:** Taehun Jang

 ## Introduction

-`App Installation Tester` is a GUI-based automation tool for testing Android apps across multiple devices simultaneously.
+`App Automation Tester` is a GUI-based automation tool for testing Android apps across multiple devices simultaneously.
 It provides automated app installation, UI testing, crash monitoring, and CSV-based reporting.
 The tool is built with Python and PyQt5, and requires no manual interaction during test execution.